DellGEOS/HybridJumpstart/modules/module_0/5_physical_deployment_nodsc.md

 Overview <!-- omit in toc -->
 -----------
-If you have followed the instructions to deploy the hybrid jumpstart on physical hardware ([as described here](/modules/module_0/4_physical_deployment.md)), but have issues with WinRM, or PowerShell DSC deploying correctly, you cvan use these steps to take a more traditional PowerShell script-based approach to deploying the hybrid jumpstart environment.
+If you have followed the instructions to deploy the hybrid jumpstart on physical hardware ([as described here](/modules/module_0/4_physical_deployment.md)), but have issues with WinRM, or PowerShell DSC deploying correctly, you can use these steps to take a more traditional PowerShell script-based approach to deploying the hybrid jumpstart environment.
 There are no changes to the supported environment - this can be run on a physical server, workstation or a laptop, or, it could also be an appropriately sized virtual machine running on an an existing virtualization platform, such as Hyper-V or VMware vSphere.
 _____________________
 **NOTE** - If you do choose to deploy the environment inside a virtual machine on an existing virtualization platform, ensure that the VM you create is large enough, and supports nested virtualization.
 _____________________